Martin Kelly (footballer)

 Martin Ronald Kelly (born 27 April 1990) is an English former professional footballer who played as a centre-back or right-back.

-Kelly began his career at hometown club Liverpool, making 62 appearances across all competitions from his debut in 2008, and winning the League Cup in 2012.
+Kelly began his career at Liverpool, making 62 appearances across all competitions from his debut in 2008, and winning the League Cup in 2012.
 In 2014, he transferred to Crystal Palace for a fee of £2 million.
 In 2022, he signed for West Bromwich Albion on a free transfer.
-He later retired from football on October 2025.
+He later retired from football in October 2025.

 He played two minutes for England in a friendly against Norway on 26 May 2012, making him the England player with the shortest international career.
 He was an unused member of their squad for UEFA Euro 2012.